 Like Nantucket, Kiawah Island is, well, an island.
 And its sandy borders meet with the Atlantic Ocean to create 10 miles of gorgeous beach that’s just secluded enough to keep away massive waves of tourists.

-The island is also home to 10,000 acres of natural woodland, perfect for a hike if you grow tired of picturesque coastline.
+The island is also home to 10,000 acres of natural woodland, perfect for a hike if you grow tired of the picturesque coastline.
 You can also hop into the car and cruise onto Charleston, a truly Southern city with serious gastronomical merits and architectural character.

 These are Only Five of Your Choices